 By sending customized emails to these remarketing campaign targets, you can add some extra incentive to encourage them to make the purchase.

 Another great automation feature from MailChimp, and probably the most exciting one that they offer.

 It allows you to send automated email reminders to all the customers who’ve abandoned their carts for one reason or another.

 Sending them customized emails to retarget those and encourage them again to complete the purchase.

-Again, here also these emails will contain some added incentives, some special offers or discounts to push them to complete the transaction.
+Again, here also, these emails will contain some added incentives, some special offers or discounts to push them to complete the transaction.

-This is a basic email type and automation but highly significant to put your customers in the loop.
+This is a basic email type and automation but is highly significant to put your customers in the loop.

 MailChimp offers some feedback emails that are automated to send to those customers who’ve just bought from your store.